mail mail@stemandmusic.in

 \(x_1=f_1(t)\), \(x_2=f_2(t)\), \(\cdots\), \(x_n=f_n(t)\)

-All the calculations related to Partial Derivative Operators given via Chain Rule can be represented in form of a Matrix Equation as follows
+The above can also be represented in form of a Chain Rule Matrix Equation as follows

 © Invincible IDeAS.
 All Rights Reserved